HaukeBartsch/redcapfs/readme.md

 ### Example Session

-Initially create a link to your REDCap database.
-This is done in REDCap using tokens that depend on both the user account and the project.
-Only with such a token the interface will be able to connect to the database.
-Tokens are stored by the application in a local file (encrypted).
-Every time you start the program you will be asked for a password to that store.
-After you add your tokens you can start the application again with a mount point (here /tmp/EDC).
-The data in this directory will disappear if you close the application.
+Start by allowing your REDCap user account access to the REDCap API functions.
+Each REDap account with this type of access will have a secret token string that is specific to both the user account and the project.
+This application will store the token in a local encrypted file.
+Every time you start the program you will be asked for a password.
+With a valid token you can start the application.
+Provide a new directory name as a mount point (here /tmp/EDC).
+The application will watch for file system events like the creation of a file in this directory.
+The directory and all the files inside will disappear if you close the application.

 ```
 > ./redcapfs --help